drorm/meteor-sql/Docs.md

 *Updatable views are not supported.* You can't insert, update or delete from a view.

 ##Usage
-Once you create a view in the DB subject to the above limitations, you use it the same as you would a table.
+Once you create a view in the DB, subject to the above limitations, you use it the same as you would a table.
 The driver creates the objects server side, and you create a Table object using the view name.

 #Selects